Lucus16/lisp-c-thesis/b/thesis.md

 [ describe current issues ]

-[ The following projects do allow access to all primitives: TODO ]

 [ pros and cons of dynamic languages ]

-[ the right balance between static and dynamic: using optional static analysis and making primitives fit well in such analysis ]

 [ In order to make all primitives available, the semantics of every part of the language must be clear and simple, so that code that doesn't use safe